informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

 - this is the job of a full node.

-- might be subjective in the future (the protocol depends on what the full node believes is the "correct" chain. right now we postulate that every full node is on the correct chain.
-That is, there is no fork on the chain.)
+- might be subjective in the future: the protocol depends on what the full node believes is the "correct" chain.
+Right now we postulate that every full node is on the correct chain, that is, there is no fork on the chain.

 - The full node figures out which nodes are
     - lunatic
 	- double signing
-	- amnesic **using challenge response protocol**
+	- amnesic; **using the challenge response protocol**

 - We do not punish "phantom" validators
     - currently we understand a phantom validator as a node that